derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN.md

 ### [Slide 3: Available Agents Overview] (4 minutes)

-**Script:**
-"Currently, four agents are active.
+**Script:** "Currently, four agents are active.

-First, the **Wiki MD Agent**.
-This is the best agent for most DCP questions.
-It's Markdown-based and uses pages exported from Confluence.
-It's recommended for general questions about DCP processes, APIs, and configuration.

-Second, the **PDF Agent**.
-This is used for questions about PDF-based documentation.
-It provides the same capabilities as Wiki MD but uses PDF format as the source.
+1. **Wiki MD Agent**

+	This agent uses Markdown files exported from Confluence.
+It contains the **same DCP documentation content** as the PDF Agent, but in a more compact format.

+	**Key advantages of MD format:**

+	- **Much more compact**: Contains only page content without menus, labels, or edit entries

+	- **Source links included**: Direct links to original pages for easy reference

+	- **Cleaner search results**: No unnecessary UI elements

+	**Purpose:** Both MD and PDF agents are testing which format provides better retrieval results for daily use.
+Currently, MD format is preferred because it's more compact and includes source links.

+	**When to use it:** For general DCP questions, technical documentation queries, questions about processes, APIs, or configuration.
+This should be your first choice for most questions.

+	**Example questions:** 'How does the DCP checkout process work?', 'What are the configuration service APIs?', 'Explain the order fulfillment workflow.'

+2. **Wiki PDF Agent**
+	This agent uses PDF format for the **same content** as Wiki MD.
+Both agents are testing which format provides better retrieval results.

+	**Purpose:** To compare PDF format against Markdown format and determine which provides better search results for daily use.
+The agents are there to check the reasonability of retrieval data.

+	**Current status:** PDF is less compact than MD and may include menus and labels.
+MD format is currently preferred, but PDF Agent remains active for testing purposes.

+	**Note:** Both PDF and MD have the same content, but MD is much more compact, has only the page contents without all the menus, labels and edit entries.
+Also, MD has source links.

+2. **GitOps Workload Agent**
+	This agent specializes in GitOps, deployment, and configuration files.
+It can handle multiple file formats including YAML, JSON, Python scripts, shell scripts, and configuration files.

+	**When to use it:** For questions about GitOps workflows, deployment processes, YAML or JSON configuration options, or when you need information about configuration files and scripts.

+	**Example questions:** 'How do I configure GitOps deployment?', 'What are the YAML configuration options?', 'Explain the deployment workflow.'

-Third, the **GitOps Agent**.
-This is used for questions about GitOps, deployment, and configuration files.
-Note that this is currently a test agent and may be removed in the future.
+	**Note:** This is currently a test agent and may be removed in the future.

-Fourth, the **AICore Agent**.
-This is a general-purpose AI assistant, not for document-based Q&A. It's used automatically for tasks like typo correction.

-**Recommendation:** For most questions, use the **Wiki MD Agent**.
-It provides the best results."

-**Key Message:** "Wiki MD Agent is optimal for most questions"
+2. **AICore Agent** - this is different from the others This is NOT a document-based agent.
+It's a general-purpose AI assistant that uses direct LLM access without document retrieval.

+	**When to use it:** For general AI questions that don't require DCP documentation, or for typo correction - which happens automatically when you use other agents.

+	**Important:** Do NOT use AICore for document-based Q&A. It won't provide source citations because it doesn't search through documents.
+For any DCP documentation questions, use one of the RAG agents instead.

 ---

 ### [Slide 4: Future Vision] (1 minute)

-**Script:**
-"For future plans, we're working on a workspace to combine multiple fragments, history picks functionality, and enhanced AI capabilities.
+**First, Workspace functionality.** This will allow you to combine multiple fragments from different answers, integrate different sources, and enhance collaboration.
+You'll be able to build comprehensive answers by combining information from various responses.

+**Second, History Selection.** You'll be able to access your conversation history, reference previous answers, and get context-aware responses.
+This means the system will remember your previous questions and provide more relevant answers based on your conversation context.

+**Third, Enhanced AI Capabilities.** We're working on improved accuracy, better understanding of questions, and smarter responses.
+The AI will become more intelligent in interpreting your questions and providing comprehensive answers.

 The key message is this: We have a tool, and we have a direction.
-We're using AI wherever possible and combining Wiki and other agents as sources for intelligent Q&A."
+We're using AI wherever possible and combining Wiki and other agents as sources for intelligent Q&A. These enhancements will make the tool even more powerful and user-friendly."

-**Key Message:** "We have a tool and a direction - expanding AI usage"

 ---